tompave/tom-20twelve/readme.md

     		├── twentytwelve/
     		└── tom-20twelve/

-Also, this theme has been designed to use a 960px wide header.
+Please notice that this theme has been designed to use a 960px wide header.
-Ideally, it should be 960x256.
-If you want to use one with a different height, you might also want to change the position of `h1.site-title`.
+The ideal size is 960x256.
+If you plan to use an image with a different height, you might consider changing the position of `h1.site-title`.
+##Demo
+You can see how the theme looks like on [my blog](http://blog.wonderingmachine.com).